arend-lang/site/src/documentation/proof-search.md

 \func bar (a b : Int) : a + b = b + a
 {%endarend%}

-Apart from displaying the search results, it is possible to show the definition of each entry (by pressing `Enter`), navigate to the location of the selected definition (`F4`), and insert the selected definition in the editor (`Ctrl + Enter`).
+Apart from displaying the search results, it is possible to show the definition of each entry (by pressing `Enter`), navigate to the location of the selected definition (`F4`), and insert the selected definition in the editor (`Ctrl + Enter` / `⌘ Enter` ).

 # Query Language